Jelani Jenkins: Regular season

+Playoffs

 Personal life

 His parents are Maurice Jenkins and Stephanie Hall.
 His father is an architect in the Washington Metropolitan Area and his mother played basketball at Howard and is a black belt in karate.
 His mother also worked as a supervisor at a correctional facility in Montgomery County.
 The name Jelani is Swahili for "mighty".
-His parents devised a three-page matrix of Jenkin's college choices, breaking down schools by categories such as world academic ranking, graduation rates, diversity, and number of NFL Draft picks in the past five years.
+His parents devised a three-page matrix of Jenkin's college choices, breaking down schools by categories such as world academic ranking, graduation rates, diversity, and number of NFL draft picks in the past five years.
 He was also an accomplished track athlete in high school, running the 100 metres in 11.14 seconds, and throwing the discus 137 ft 2 in.